 HARBOR SING: Mid-October

-THE CHRISTMAS REVELS: In Celebration of the Winter Solstice, Mid-December
+THE CHRISTMAS REVELS: Mid-December

 Santa Barbara Revels celebrates a diverse range of cultural traditions by blending music, dance and storytelling in our staged celebrations of the Winter Solstice and other seasons.